romainberger/kcals/README.md

 ![Kcals](https://raw.githubusercontent.com/romainberger/kcals/master/kcals-2.gif)

-You can also simply give the name of the receiver:
+You can also simply give the name of the recipient:

 ```shell
 $ kcals @romain